Skip to main content

 sudo solbuild update

-Fork the getsolus/packages Repository
+Fork the getsolus/packages repository

 Create your own fork of getsolus/packages using the GitHub web UI or gh cli tool from the github-cli package.
 It will be forked to github.com/yourgithubaccount/packages.

-Clone Your forked package repository
+Clone your forked package repository

 Create a local clone of the package repository you just forked.
 Here we are using the name solus-packages and cloning it into our home directoy.
 The rest of the documentation will presume this structure.
 You can choose a different name and path but will have to make sure to replace it in every command that refers to the solus-packages directory.